doug/depthjs/README.md

 DepthJS
 =======
-DepthJS is a browser extension (currently Chrome & Safari) that allows the Microsoft Kinect to talk to any web page.
+DepthJS is an open-source browser extension and plugin (currently working for Chrome) that allows the Microsoft Kinect to talk to any web page.
 It provides the low-level raw access to the Kinect as well as high-level hand gesture events to simplify development.

 Current Status
 --------------